Tinkerforge/doc/en/source/Kits/CameraSlider/Construction.rst

 The idler pulley on the other end of the frame uses a on long M3 bolt as shaft, but the pulley has a 5mm hole.
 A brass shaft reducer reduces the hole to 3mm:

-* Press the reducer into the pulley.
+* Put the reducer into the pulley.
 This is a tight fit.
 Ensure that the set screws of the pulley are loose and that the reducer does not sit crooked.
-  Then use pliers, a vice, a hammer or a similar tool to apply light force to press the reducer into the pulley.
+  The fit might be so tight that the reducer does not seem to fit at all.
+In that case use pliers, a vice, a hammer or a similar tool to apply light force to press the reducer into the pulley.
 * Fasten the two set screws.
 * Install the modified pulley between the two bearing assemblies with a long M3 bolt.
 You might need to adjust the alignment of the bearings to make the